E-mailing groups of students (The CLASS service)

 Other selection criteria

 There are lots of ways to target particular groups of students.
-You can use these on their own or in conjuction with course codes in the form &COURSECODE.
+You can use these on their own or in conjunction with course codes in the form &COURSECODE.

 - P_ followed by number 1 to 8 indicate curriculum year of Postgrad study